esper-io/dev-docs/docs/home/pythonsdk.md

 Esper provides a Python client library to communicate with the Esper APIs to programmatically control and monitor your enterprise's Android-based Dedicated Devices using Esper Manage.
 To read more about the various capabilities of Esper Manage and Esper managed devices, please visit [esper.io](https://esper.io).

-Current stable release verions are
+Current stable release versions are

     API version: 1.0.0
     SDK version: 0.0.6